tomchor/pymicra/docs/qcontrol.rst

 - `nans_test=True` means you want to check for "Not a Number"s, or missing numbers.
 If one is found it is interpolated
 - `lower_limits` and `upper_limits` provide the bounds for the data.
-Any data that falls outside theese bounds is interpolated.
+Any data that falls outside these bounds is interpolated.
 Usually it is suggested that at least the concentrations have `0` as lower limits.
-Or that very high values should be used that would surely indicate sensor malfunction (like temperatures of over 70 degrees Celsius).
+In the previous example we considered that virtual temperatures lower than 10 C or higher than 45 C, given the site atmospheric conditions.
 - `spikes_test` tells the function whether to test for spikes or not.
 Spikes are interpolated over.
 - `spikes_func` every point is tested for spikes using this function.
 If the result if `True`, it is considered a spike.
 Any Pandas function works here, as `x` in this case is a pandas `DataFrame`.